gradiuscypher/infosec_getting_started/collections/_training/roppers.md

 render: true
 ---

-Four courses that teach the essentials of Computing, Security, and CTFs.
+Four free courses that teach beginners the essentials of Computing, Security, and CTFs.